bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 # Mitigations

 A large body of research exists around detecting, preventing or mitigating heap attacks.
 Many typically incur a large performance overhead, and focus on tackling specific types of heap vulnerabilities.
 Some examples include *MemorySanitizer* a dynamic analysis tool that detects uninitialised reads, at the cost of a 2.5x slowdown and 2x memory overhead, or *AddressSanitizer* targets detecting overflows and use after frees, incurs a 73% slowdown and 3.4x memory increase.
-Other solutions like *HeapTherapy* propose efficient heap overflow detection, however provide no protections against unitialised reads or use after free vulnerbilities (@zeng2018codeless).
+Other solutions like *HeapTherapy* propose efficient heap overflow detection, however provide no protections against uninitialised reads or use after free vulnerabilities (@zeng2018codeless).

 <!--
 Paper checklist:

-[] Automatic Heap Layout Manipulation for Exploitation.pdf [] Automatic Techniques to Systematically Discover New Heap Exploitation Primitives.pdf [x] Code-less Patching for Heap Vulnerabilities Using Targeted Calling Context Encoding.pdf [] Detecting Heap Smashing Attacks Through Fault Containment Wrappers (2001).pdf
+[x] Automatic Heap Layout Manipulation for Exploitation.pdf [] Automatic Techniques to Systematically Discover New Heap Exploitation Primitives.pdf [x] Code-less Patching for Heap Vulnerabilities Using Targeted Calling Context Encoding.pdf [] Detecting Heap Smashing Attacks Through Fault Containment Wrappers (2001).pdf